-It was the rapping on the downstairs window which woke them.
+It was the gentle tap-tap-tapping on the bedroom window which woke them.

-‘Well look what the cat dragged in, it’s Jenny,’ called Laura, already at the backdoor and he gave up the task.
+‘Well look what the cat dragged in, it’s Jenny,’ mumbled Laura, falling out of bed and letting the bedraggled specimen in.

 With any other human being, it would have been met with a smile, they knew better and ran for their bags.
-Laura thought for a moment and threw things into a third bag for the girl.
+Laura thought for a moment and started throwing things into a third bag for the girl.
 ‘I’ve got clothes in my pack.’

 Miles was on the mobile to the number he’d hoped he’d never need to call.
 The man at the other end knew the score too, swore and swung into action.

-The view from the helicopter was almost non-existent, it was a cold night, through the breaking cloud cover they could see an almost new moon, the air was wet this late October night and Jenny was shivering as they descended by the cable they’d been hauled up by, the helicopter hovering over the forecourt of the wooden cabin.
+The view from the helicopter was virtually non-existent, it was a cold night, the air was wet this late October night and Jenny was shivering as they descended by cable, the helicopter hovering just before a wooden cabin.

 Once inside, not strictly a log cabin, more like a dacha, it all hit her, she swayed then collapsed to the floor.

-They both set to work removing the boots and closefitting worksuit she favoured, deja vu from that night of Amelie’s death, they saw she was injured in the left arm, not badly, the bleeding had stopped, the bullet had caught the skin only.
+They both set to work removing the boots and worksuit, she was both genuinely in distress but also able to manage a smile because of what had been said last time – even now they were testing – they saw she was injured in the left arm, not badly, the bleeding had stopped, the bullet had caught the skin only.

 ‘A day, depends where we are.
 Might have longer.’

 He’d done the honours with the scrambled eggs and bits and pieces, they’d brought the last of the salmon with them.
-The girl had slept till 9.30, she’d then spent half an hour in the bathroom, brunch was now done and she was ready to talk.
+Jenny had slept till 9.30, she’d then spent half an hour in the bathroom, brunch was now done and she was ready to talk.

-‘I thought we’d nailed the last of them.
+‘I thought I’d nailed the last of the big players.
 Naive, eh?’

 ‘Jenny?’ asked Miles.
-‘Why did you not wake up for so long, you were on that case for two years.’
+‘Why did you not wake up for so long that they replace immediately?
+You were on that case for two years.’

 ‘I don’t know, really I don’t.
-Just a blank spot I suppose, just a feeling it could not have been what it was.
-The mind rejects things like that.’
+Just a blank spot I suppose, the mind rejects things like that.’

 ‘That German leader, Frauke Petry.
 You’re smaller though, more powerful.’